Giovanni Spadolini: Early life

-Spadolini was born in Florence in 1925.
-In his youth he worked in a public library.
-Spadolini was a republican and fascist-aligned activist, and wrote for the periodical Italia e Civiltà ("Italy and Civilisation").
-He was close to Giovanni Gentile, and a number of times Spadolini expressed his anti-Freemason, anti-liberal and anti-semitic views.
-In 1944, during the Italian Civil War, he joined the Italian Social Republic.
+Spadolini was born into a bourgeois family: his father Guido Spadolini was a Macchiaioli painter, owner of a large library in which the young Giovanni studied and began to form his culture inspired by secular, liberal-democratic and republican values.
+He was the younger brother of architect Pierluigi Spadolini.
+He was an assiduous student, brilliant in all subjects, at Liceo Classico Statale Galileo.
+He published his first article in 1944 in Italia e Civiltà ("Italy and Civilisation"), a fascist periodical critical of the excesses of fascism in which the idealist philosopher Giovanni Gentile also collaborated.

-During the post-war period (from 1945 to 1950) Spadolini revised his old ideas, and became a moderate liberal conservative.
-He also rejected anti-semitism in favour of Zionism.
+During the post-war period (from 1945 to 1950) Spadolini became a moderate liberal conservative.
+He also rejected antisemitism in favour of Zionism.
 He studied law at the University of Florence and shortly after graduation was appointed Professor of Contemporary History in the Faculty of Political Science.
 He also became a political columnist for several newspapers, such as Il Borghese, Il Messaggero and Il Mondo, becoming editor-in-chief of the Bologna paper Il Resto del Carlino in 1955, doubling its circulation during his tenure.
 In 1968, Spadolini moved to Milan where he took over the editorship of Italy's largest newspaper, Corriere della Sera, a position he held until 1972.
 In that year, he was elected as a senator, going on to serve as minister of the environment and then minister of education.
 Then in 1979, he was appointed secretary of the small but powerful Italian Republican Party (PRI).

 As a journalist, he sometimes used the pseudonym Giovanni dalle Bande Nere (Giovanni of the Black Bands).

-Prime Minister of Italy
+Prime Minister of Italy, 1981–1982

 He served as Prime Minister of Italy from 1981 to 1982, the first PM since 1945 not to be a member of the Christian Democrats.
 He pledged to fight corruption (in particular a scandal involving certain Italian political figures connected with a Masonic lodge known as P2) and mounting terrorist violence.

 In foreign policy, he was a non-interventionist but also moderately Americanist.
 In particular, he shifted away from Italy's previous pro-Arab policy, refusing to meet Yasser Arafat during his official visit to Italy to protest the murder of Stefano Gaj Taché, an Italian Jewish child, by PLO terrorists, and suggesting that the Bologna train station bombing may have been perpetrated by the PLO and Gaddafi's Libya, in spite of a majority accusing neo-fascists.

 In 1982, after a political crisis between the Minister of the Treasury Beniamino Andreatta (DC) and the Minister of Finance Rino Formica (PSI), Spadolini resigned and formed a new cabinet identical to the former, which collapsed in November when Bettino Craxi's Socialist Party withdrew its support.